AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Resolution of these two types of curvature (stemming from a

-different point of view) can be graphically illustrated by
+different point of view) can be clearly illustrated by

 two-dimensional surfaces on which they live two-dimensional